+All learners have access to high quality teaching.
 Class teachers will teach in a variety of styles, reflecting the abilities, aptitudes and interests of the child.
 The organisation of classes and the delivery of the curriculum will reflect what is appropriate to facilitate pupil learning at any given time, age or context, incorporating whole class teaching, group teaching or individual support.

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?

 We will be aware of how your child is doing through:

 - Data tracking